Melchizedek6809/Nujel/README.md

 ## Performance
-To make sure that there are no performance regressions, benchmarks are regularly run which are also used to compare Nujel against other runtimes, if you like colorful charts you can see the results [here](https://wolkenwelten.net/nujel/report.html) here.
+To make sure that there are no performance regressions, benchmarks are regularly run which are also used to compare Nujel with other runtimes, if you like colorful charts you can see the results [here](https://wolkenwelten.net/nujel/report.html) here.
+Beware however that these benchmarks only test a tiny part of the language.

 ## Syntax
 A lot of the language is still undocumented, this is because I want to preserve myself the ability to change those parts of the language as I develop a better feeling for what works and what doesn't.
 You can look in the [docs](./docs/README.md) directory for documentation about the various parts of the Nujel language as well as how likely that part is to change.